cream-gmbh/electron-svelte-tailwindcss-starter/readme.md

-# svelte-tailwindcss-electron-starter
+# electron-svelte-tailwindcss-starter

-A very basic Electron starter implementing Svelte and TailwindCSS for reactive frontend.
-Work in progress, not yet "publish-ready".
+A very basic Electron starter implementing Svelte and TailwindCSS for reactive frontend + Rollup as module bundler.

+Classified as "working work in progress", not yet "publish-ready".

 ### Installation